Temporal Label Smoothing for Early Event Prediction: Experimental setup

 \subsection{Evaluation metrics}

-To account for the imbalanced nature of clinical early prediction tasks, model performance is often reported through the area under the receiver operating characteristic curve (AUROC).
-Although this widely-used metric can be informative for moderate imbalances, the area under the precision-recall curve (AUPRC) provides more insight for our tasks: under a low prevalence of positive samples, precision is more sensitive to false alarms than specificity \citep{saito2015precision}.
+To account for the highly imbalanced nature of clinical early prediction tasks, the area under the precision-recall curve (AUPRC) provides more insight than the area under the receiver operating characteristic curve (AUROC): under a low prevalence of positive samples, precision is more sensitive to false alarms than specificity \citep{saito2015precision}.
 Still, "area under the curve" metrics can be poorly representative of clinical usefulness, as improvements in low precision regions can dominate such global metrics but remain incompatible with the low false alarm rates required for clinical deployment.
-Thus, to better assess model performance in this context, we also measure performance at a clinically motivated operating point through recall at 50\% precision \cite{tomavsev2021}.
+Thus, to better assess model performance in this context, we also measure performance at a clinically motivated operating point through recall at 50\% precision ~\cite{tomavsev2021}.
+To ensure that conclusions made for this operating point also hold at higher precision constraints, we also plot full precision-recall curves.

-In addition to \textit{timestep-level} metrics, which measure prediction performance at each data point, we also evaluate models in an \textit{event-based} approach.
+In addition to \textit{timestep-level} metrics, which measure prediction performance at each data point, we also evaluate models in an event-based approach~\cite{hyland2020,tomavsev2019}.
 Following \citet{tomavsev2019}'s definition, an event prediction is positive if the model outputs a positive prediction at any time over the $h$ hours before the event.
-The threshold defining a positive prediction is chosen based on a precision lower-bound: in practice, we use a 50\% stepwise precision criterion.
+The threshold defining a positive prediction is chosen based on a precision lower bound.
+We also use a stepwise criterion with a 50\% precision.
 This allows us to measure the event recall of our approach in comparison to published baselines.
-Unless stated otherwise, we always report mean performance with 95\% confidence intervals computed over ten training runs.
+Unless stated otherwise, we always report mean performance with 95\% confidence intervals on the mean computed over ten training runs.